Skip to content

 Vanessa Collier was born in Texas and raised in Howard County, MD before eventually settling in South Carolina as of late, and it was easy to hear this entire journey reflected in her music.
 As a band leader, she was commanding and approachable onstage.
 She is a powerhouse multi-instrumentalist who looked equally at home on vocals, saxophone, and guitar throughout the night.
 When Collier wasn’t engaging with the crowd, we were most charmed by the interactions of her full band.
 In keeping with common blues conventions, many songs featured extended instrumental solos and it seemed like all band members were genuinely excited to hear what the other players had to say musically, creating an earnest sense of listening and collaboration that is always unique to live performance.

-Her set proved that a band can be both well-rehearsed and fluid and that the blues can feel both traditional and refreshed.
+Her set proved that a band can be both well-rehearsed and fluid, and that the blues can feel both traditional and refreshed at the same time.
 Lead guitarist Laura Chavez won Guitar Player of the Year at the 2023 Blues Music Awards, bassist Scot Sutherland has two Band of the Year BMA wins in two different bands, and Byron Cage’s understated and tasteful drumming left no question why he is a Grammy-nominated artist.
 But Collier is no stranger to industry accolades either.
 In addition to her 2022 and 2023 BMA wins for Horn Player of the Year, she notably won the 2017 USA Songwriting Competition for her lyrics to “When It Don’t Come Easy” which stood out as one of the swampiest songs of the night in all the right ways.

 Other highlights for us included the title track off of her newest album, “Do It My Own Way”, “Just One More” with a blues bossa feel, the affirming ballad “Wild As A Rainstorm”, and a rendition of “Bad News Bears” drenched in New Orleans style used to close out the show.